 - Local Community Banks/Financial Institutions (who often list with local real estate brokers.
 Since local financial institutions do not want to "own" properties for long - this might be the easiest group to work with since it is locally owned and driven); - National Banks (who often have many other national properties in their REO holdings.
-As there has been no post-foreclosure title transfer, this could create a secondary market portfolio that must be dealt with); - Servicing Companies (many financial institutions contract out with other lending companies to package their collective debt instruments with other lending/broker/servicing/investor/sale transactions for individual or small lots the time and effort may not allow a servicing company to separate its portfolio) - Trustees/Receiverships (and other types of ownership where the actual title holder is often hidden - which requires intermediaries to handle financial negotiations and title transfers).
+As there has been no post-foreclosure title transfer, this could create a secondary market portfolio that must be dealt with); - Servicing Companies (many financial institutions contract out with other lending companies to package their collective debt instruments with other lending/broker/servicing/investor/sale transactions for individual or small lots the time and effort may not allow a servicing company to separate its portfolio) - Trustees/Receiverships (and other types of ownership where the actual title holder is often hidden which requires intermediaries to handle financial negotiations and title transfers).

-Determining fair market value, the NSP discount rate, and the resale purchase price property.
+Determining fair market value, the NSP discount rate, and the resale purchase price

+The NSP program specifically requires that in any acquisition, purchasers (from foreclosure lists) are to pay below-market value for any abandoned or foreclosed upon home or residential property.
 The post-foreclosure purchase price is to be at a discount from the current market appraised value of the home or property, taking into account its current condition.
 As such, all acquisitions of property under NSP require an appraisal for purposes of determining the statutory purchase discount.
 Accordingly, for mortgagee foreclosed properties, NSP funded governmental and non-profit agencies must seek to obtain the "maximum reasonable discount" from the mortgagee, taking into consideration likely "carrying costs" of the mortgagee if it were to not sell the property.
-For individual purchase transactions, the purchase discount is to be at least 51% from the current market appraised value of the home or property.
+For individual purchase transactions, the purchase discount is to be at least 5% from the current market appraised value of the home or property.
 In keeping with minimum NSP requirements, for purchase transactions in the aggregate, the average purchase discount depends on how the purchase discount for an individual property is determined: